The History and Overview of Cycling

 How to Become a Professional Cyclist – For those who want to go pro

 Seven Steps to Being a Cyclist – Getting started and setting goals

-Choosing a Bicycle – a list of the different types of bikes
+Choosing a Bicycle – List of the different types of bikes

 There are a number of different types of cycling events you can participate in, including races and competitions.
 You can find out about these events in a number of different ways.
 If you’re part of a cycling group, you’ll probably hear about events from your fellow group members.
 You can also look online, read about upcoming events in your local newspaper, and read cycling magazines.
 For most of these events, all you have to do is register, pay any entrance fee, and show up.
 Some don’t even require registration and are free.

 Races and Competitions

 There are thousands of bicycle races held every year around the world.
 Some of these are small local races, while others are major multi-stage events such as the Tour de France.
 Many of these races are held to raise money for different charities, while others are held to determine the best cyclist in the city, state, country, or, in the case of the Olympics, the world.

 The races that make up the Grand Tours are the most well-known: the Tour de France, Vuelta a Espana, and the Giro d’Italia.
 These three races are all held in Europe, and they’re all considered very important races to those in the cycling world.
 However, most non-cyclists have only heard of the Tour de France.
 It is the oldest and most famous bicycle race.
 It was first held in 1903, and it was actually organized as an attempt to increase sales of the L’Auto magazine.
 It’s been held every year with the exceptions of 1915 – 1919 (World War I) and 1940 – 1947 (World War II).

 There are many cycling events in the Olympics, too.
 There are events in mountain biking, road cycling, and track cycling.
 All in all, more than a dozen gold medals are handed out to cyclists at the summer Olympic games.